WernerBlake/EmploymentCandidates/README.txt

         -covers the home page (mostly html code)

     6) id-1.php
-        -covers PHP code that is uses and SQL query to print a table onto a website.
+        -covers PHP code that is used and SQL query to print a table onto a website.

     7) certificate.php